tipr/bagit/README.md

 Installation
 ------------
     % gem install bagit validatable
 The rubyforge gem is deprecated.
-[Use gemcutter](http://gemcutter.org/gems/bagit).

 Example: making a bag